Tax and super

 For further information on contribution limits, read the ATO's Super contributions – too much can mean extra tax page.

-The table below shows tax that applies to contributions if we have your Tax File Number (TFN).
-If we don't have your TFN, all contributions are taxed at 47%1 (including Medicare levy).
+The table below shows tax that applies to contributions if we have your tax file number (TFN).
+If we don't have your TFN, all contributions are taxed at 47% (including the Medicare levy of 2%).

 Type of contribution |